How to Potty Train Your Puppy

 Go outside with your puppy so you can cheer and reward at the right moment.

-You should verbally praise your puppy as soon as he begins peeing or pooping!
+You should verbally praise your puppy as soon as he finishes peeing or pooping!
 Reward him with a treat when he is done and tell him how great he is!

 Use a potty log.